tuliochagas/tuliochagas/README.md

 ☘️ **You cannot be without talent, but race is an obligation!**
 - 📍 From PA living in Castanhal
 - 🔭 I’m currently working with Systems Analyst at [Sea Telecom](https://www.seatelecom.com.br/)
-- 🌱 I'm currently learning HTML, CSS, JavaScript.
+- 🌱 I'm currently learning HTML, CSS, JavaScript, Monitoring (Zabbix, Grafana).
 - 🌈 I'm passionate about technology

 📩 Get in touch with me through my social networks ⤵️